 With very high unemployment, competition is stiff.
 Use the strategies to succeed.

-Get 2017 off to a great start with these 7 ideas for a successful job search in the New Year.
+Get 2021 off to a great start with these 7 resolutions for a successful job search in the New Year:

-According to a respected survey, nearly 80% of recruiters and potential employers will Google you before inviting you in for an interview.
+According to a respected survey, over 90% of recruiters and potential employers will Google you before inviting you to an interview.

-LinkedIn is your best defense against bad Google search results because Google typically places LinkedIn at, or very near, the top of any search on the name of a person.
+LinkedIn is your best defense against bad Google search results because Google typically places LinkedIn at, or very near, the top of any search for a person's name.

-In addition, LinkedIn is the "happy hunting ground" for most recruiters.
+LinkedIn is the "happy hunting ground" for most recruiters.
 A recent poll of recruiters by JobVite.com revealed 94% of recruiters used LinkedIn for recruiting.
-You cannot afford to be invisible to most recruiters.
+You cannot afford to be invisible to recruiters.

-If you don’t have a good LinkedIn Profile, you are at an increasing disadvantage in the job marketplace.
-The good news is that you don't need to pay for the basic LinkedIn account which provides everything you need for your job search - at no cost!
+If you do not have a good LinkedIn profile, you are at an increasing disadvantage in the job marketplace.
+The good news is that you do no't need to pay for the basic LinkedIn account, which provides everything you need for your job search -- at no cost!

-In an era when 80% of employers Google a job seeker before inviting them in for an interview, you need to have a good message out there about you.
-These days, the most effective way to do that is with your LinkedIn Profile - you tell the world about yourself, in your own words, and Google shows that to anyone who does a search on your name..
+In an era when 90% of employers Google a job seeker before inviting them in for an interview, you need to have a good message out there about you.
+These days, the most effective way to do that is with your LinkedIn profile -- you tell the world about yourself, in your own words, and Google shows that to anyone who does a search for your name.